jackpal/Android-Terminal-Emulator/README.md

 #Terminal Emulator for Android

 * Note: This is a forked version of Jackpal's terminal emulator application with all of the permissions defined (Besides BRICK for obvious reasons) USER CAUTION IS HIGHLY ADVISED!!!
+** Users running Android 6 and above will be able to fine-tune what permissions the application receives.
+Versions below however, will grant all of the permissions automatically.
+Again, tread with caution.

 Terminal Emulator for Android is a terminal emulator for communicating with the built-in Android shell.
 It emulates a reasonably large subset of Digital